-- A. Prior to a permit being issued by the Floodplain Administrator for any alteration or relocation of any riverine watercourse, the applicant shall: - 1.
-Notify the Wetlands Bureau of the New Hampshire Department of Environmental Services and submit copies of such notification to the Floodplain Administrator, in addition to the copies required by RSA 482-A: 3; and - 2.
-Submit to the Floodplain Administrator certification provided by a registered professional engineer, assuring that the flood carrying capacity of an altered or relocated watercourse can and will be maintained. - B. Prior to a permit being issued for any alteration or relocation of any riverine watercourse, the Floodplain Administrator shall notify adjacent communities and the

-State NFIP Coordinating Agency, and submit copies of such notification to FEMA's Federal Insurance Administrator.
+- A. Prior to a permit being issued by the Floodplain Administrator for any alteration or relocation of any riverine watercourse, the applicant shall: - (1) Notify the Wetlands Bureau of the New Hampshire Department of Environmental Services and submit copies of such notification to the Floodplain Administrator, in addition to the copies required by RSA 482-A3; and - (2) Submit to the Floodplain Administrator certification provided by a professional engineer, assuring that the flood-carrying capacity of an altered or relocated watercourse can and will be maintained.
+[Amended 3-10-2020 by Art.
+5] - B. Prior to a permit being issued for any alteration or relocation of any riverine watercourse, the Floodplain Administrator shall notify adjacent communities and the state NFIP coordinating agency and submit copies of such notification to FEMA's Federal Insurance Administrator.